This is the most comprehensive guide to practical information in Iceland.

-Here are the six main online maps that you can use for planning your trip or find locations.
+Here are the five main online maps that you can use for planning your trip or find locations.
 Many of them have similar functions but some are quite unique.

 Google Maps is a widely used online tool.
 Here you can find most places and locations in Iceland along with pictures of them, taken by real tourists or locals.
 The only inconvenience is that you can only download one area at a time for offline use, not the whole country.

 By using Google My Maps you can customize and personalize your own itineraries.

 Excellent choice for those who don’t have a large data plan while in Iceland.
 You can download the whole Iceland map while on a Wi-Fi and use the full map offline, so you never have to worry about eating up your data plan during your trip.
 The map of Iceland is also very accurate.

 Bing Maps is another online mapping service which is quite similar to Google Maps.
 It doesn’t offer an offline solution so you need to be connected.
 It uses data from Here WeGo maps among others to provide their services.
 So if you want a mobile version we suggest you download the Here WeGo app above.